skaurus/browscap_go/README.md

 ## Disclaimer

-This is a fork of wonderful [digitalcrab/browscap_go](https://github.com/digitalcrab/browscap_go) library, which I hope to support in a more robust way.
+This is a fork of a wonderful [digitalcrab/browscap_go](https://github.com/digitalcrab/browscap_go) library, which I hope to support in a more robust way.
 But time will show.

-Also I plan to generate a lot of testcases from whatismybrowser.com database of UAs.
-They seem to know their stuff, so I will try to make this library give answers close to what whatismybrowser.com thinks about any given UA.
+So far I merged PRs from [Khan](https://github.com/digitalcrab/browscap_go/pull/16), [DDosT](https://github.com/skaurus/browscap_go/pull/2), [LiveRamp](https://github.com/digitalcrab/browscap_go/pull/9).

+If anything was broken during the merges - the fault is entirely mine.
+Tests pass though and basic usage works.

+I have not changed the copyright in the LICENSE as I think it would be appropriate only if maintaince is formally transferred to me.

 # Browser Capabilities GoLang Project